flagcamp-pegasus/TravelPlanner/README.md

 JSON format for communication:

-json for spots should be consistent with googlemapAPI
+json for interest points should be consistent with googlemapAPI

 json for register/login should be consistent with Jupiter